Albert R. Broccoli

-Early life
+Early life and career

 Broccoli was born in the borough of Queens, New York City, the younger of two children of immigrants from the Calabria region of Italy, Giovanni Broccoli and Kristina Vence.
 He had an older brother.
-He acquired his nickname after his cousin, mobster Pat DiCicco, began calling him "Kabibble", after a similarly named cartoon character.
+Broccoli acquired his nickname after his cousin, film producer Pat DiCicco, began calling him "Kabibble", after a similarly named cartoon character.
 This was eventually shortened to "Kubbie" and adopted by Broccoli as "Cubby".
 The family later bought a farm in Smithtown, New York, on Long Island, near their relatives the DiCiccos.

-The family moved to Florida, and on the death of his father Giovanni, Broccoli moved to live with his grandmother in Astoria, Queens, in New York City.
+The family moved to Florida; on the death of his father Giovanni, Broccoli moved to live with his grandmother in Astoria, Queens, in New York City.
 Having worked many jobs, including casket maker, Broccoli then became involved in the film industry.
 He started at the bottom, working as a gofer on Howard Hughes' The Outlaw (1941), which starred Jane Russell.
 Here he met his lifelong friend Howard Hughes for the first time, while Hughes was overseeing the movie's production after director Howard Hawks was fired.
 Broccoli rose quickly to the level of assistant director by the time the U.S. entered World War II.

+He served in the US Navy during World War II from 1942 to 1947 where he met Ray Stark.